tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 Cookie: _ga=GA1.2.1473685318.1512492645; _gid=GA1.2.1103842518.1512492645; _gat=1
 ```
 ---
-TODO This is a repeat
-## HTTP Verbs

-HTTP defines methods (sometimes referred to as verbs) to indicate the desired action to be performed on the identified resource.
-What this resource represents, whether pre-existing data or data that is generated dynamically, depends on the implementation of the server

----
 ## GET

 <span style="color:blue">_***GET requests***_ </span> ask for data, and <span style="color:blue">_***do not change***_ </span> the data on the server